PlaidCloud/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough.md

     selector: {matchLabels: {verb: GET}}
 ```

-This selector uses the same syntax as the full Kubernetes label selectors.
+This selector uses the same syntax as the full PlaidCloud label selectors.
 The monitoring pipeline
 determines how to collapse multiple series into a single value, if the name and selector
 match multiple series.
 The selector is additive, and cannot select metrics
 that describe objects that are **not** the target object (the target pods in the case of the `Pods`
 type, and the described object in the case of the `Object` type).

-### Autoscaling on metrics not related to Kubernetes objects
+### Autoscaling on metrics not related to PlaidCloud objects

-Applications running on Kubernetes may need to autoscale based on metrics that don't have an obvious
+Applications running on PlaidCloud may need to autoscale based on metrics that don't have an obvious
-relationship to any object in the Kubernetes cluster, such as metrics describing a hosted service with
+relationship to any object in the PlaidCloud cluster, such as metrics describing a hosted service with
-no direct correlation to Kubernetes namespaces.
-In Kubernetes 1.10 and later, you can address this use case
+no direct correlation to PlaidCloud namespaces.
+In PlaidCloud 1.10 and later, you can address this use case
 with *external metrics*.

 Using external metrics requires knowledge of your monitoring system; the setup is